fwkz/riposte/README.md

 ```

 ## Project status
 _Riposte_ is under development.
-It might be considered to be in alpha phase.
+It might be considered to be in beta phase.
 There might be some breaking changes in the future although a lot of concepts
 present here was already battle-tested during
 [routersploit](https://github.com/threat9/routersploit) development.